modulexcite/Excel-Add-in-Create-tab-Menu/README.md

 ```

 * TabMenus.js (in the Scripts folder).
-This script file contains code that runs when the task pane app is loaded.
+This script file contains code that runs when the task pane add-in is loaded.
 Specifically, the script consists of commands from the JavaScript JQuery library.
 This startup script displays the first tab and panel.

 ```JavaScript